kamiarkordari/Kidnapped-Vehicle/README.md

 Implementing a 2 dimensional particle filter to localize a self-driving car using a map, GPS, lidar, and radar measurements.

 ## Overview
-Our robot (autonomous vehicle) has been kidnapped and transported to a new location!
+Our robot (an autonomous vehicle) has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

 In this project we will implement a 2 dimensional particle filter in C++.
 Particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step the filter will also get observation and control data.